ycrc/ood-user-mapping/README.md

 ## Name-based Virtual Hosts

 We need some preparational work before configuring a new name-based virtual host for OOD.
 First, we need to obtain a Canonical Name (CNAME) Record for the OOD server.
-Second, we need update the site SSL certificate to accept the new CNAME.
+Second, we need to update the site SSL certificate to accept the new CNAME.

 To configure a new OOD virtual host, one way is to copy `/opt/rh/httpd24/root/etc/httpd/conf.d/ood-portal.conf` and then replace